Ocnița District: History

 The first evidence of a locality in the district comes from 1419, when is attested the city Otaci, called Stânca Vămii.
 Other historical attestations of district towns down to the period 1422–1431 when the localities are listed first: Hădărăuți, Mihălășeni, Lipnic, Naslavcea and others.
 20 August 1470, at Lipnic (Lipinți) was famous Battle of Lipnic, the river, where the Moldavian military, led by Stephen the Great, defeated the armies of the Crimean Khanate led by Murtada.
 After the fight Khan son and his brother Eminec are captured and taken as prisoners.
 In the following centuries the territory adjacent to the boundary of the district today is the Principality of Moldavia: Grand Duchy of Lithuania later the Polish-Lithuanian Union and Russian Empire.
 In 1812, the district and Bessarabia as a whole were occupied by the Russian Empire after the Treaty of Bucharest.
-In 1918 with the Union of Bessarabia with Romania entering the land Hotin district region.
-In 1940, following the Molotov-Ribbentrop Pact Bessarabia was occupied by the Soviet Union.
+In 1918 with the Union of Bessarabia with Romania, the area became part of Hotin County.
+In 1940, following the Molotov–Ribbentrop Pact Bessarabia was occupied by the Soviet Union.
 In 2004 the district had 56,500 inhabitants.

 Geography

-Ocnița district is located in northern Moldova and bordering the west Briceni District with Edineț District and Dondușeni District, south and southeast.
-To the north is bordered by Ukraine and between meridians 27°10′W and 27°50′W and 48°25′N. On the district is the most northerly point of the Republic of Moldova – the village Naslavcea coordinates: 48°28′02″N, 27°35′04″W. In general, the terrain is characterized by plains and gentle hills.
+Ocnița district is located in northern Moldova; it borders with Briceni District to the west and with Edineț and Dondușeni districts to the south and southeast.
+To the north it borders Ukraine, between meridians 27°10′W and 27°50′W and 48°25′N. The most northerly point of the Republic of Moldova is located in Ocnița district: the village Naslavcea, with coordinates: 48°28′02″N, 27°35′04″W.

+In general, the terrain is characterized by plains and gentle hills.
 Over the many little rivers, valleys landforms gets injured.
 Here come the daylight limestone rocks, forming rocky areas, called Toltre.
 In district is extracted precious building materials: limestone, quartz sand, clay shale.
-Maximum altitude in the district is located near the village Hădărăuți, reaching heights of 280 m.
+The maximum altitude in the district is located near the village of Hădărăuți, reaching heights of 280 m.